Fast-cgi .user.ini files work like .htaccess files.

 Fast-cgi .user.ini files are just like .htaccess files

-For example a default .htaccess file:
+For example a default .htaccess file may look like this:

 php_value post_max_size 250M php_value upload_max_filesize 250M php_value memory_limit 64M php_value max_execution_time 300

 This becomes the following for a .user.ini file:

 post_max_size = 250M upload_max_filesize = 250M memory_limit = 64M max_execution_time = 300

 You can also change the default time that the .user.ini file is read by changing the